Quick recap of this article

 We shouldn’t have to tell you this, but cross-platform game development is quite an expensive venture.
 Even the cost of developing a mobile game can reach hundreds of thousands of dollars.
 As for developing for multiple platforms, it does take a little more time and is thus even more costly.

 So, what can you do about cutting costs?

 One of the most effective solutions available nowadays is to find a reliable game development company that will give you a good rate.
 Most outsourcing companies operate in countries with a low cost of labor, so you often end up paying less than you would for specialists hired locally.

 This is certainly true with Game-Ace.

-Our studio is based in Ukraine and offers very advantageous terms of cooperation, as well as a large team of specialists with solid experience in game dev.
+Our cross-platform game development studio is based in Ukraine and offers very advantageous terms of cooperation, as well as a large team of specialists with solid experience in game dev.
 This experience certainly extends to cross-platform titles, which we build just about every month.
 If you have a project in mind that you want to get off the ground, just send us a message.
 We will be happy to discuss it with you!